firstpromoter/fpr-instructions/integrations/chargebeeHostedPages.md

-# Integrating FirstPromoter with Chargebee drop in script
+# Integrating FirstPromoter with Chargebee Hosted pages

 To get the best results for tracking, It is ideal to set this up on all the marketing or landing pages.
 **Please note that this setup is only used when using the Drop-In Chargebee script (the popup not hosted page)**